Animal Science (ANSC) Courses

 ANSC 141 Intro To An Science (3) Introductory material related to animal science and livestock production including topics such as terms, body parts, wholesale cuts, breeds, digestion, feeding, reproduction, industry, and livestock breeding.
 (Attributes: DB)

 ANSC 163 Intro Equine Sports & Careers (3) Overview of equine sports including english, western, rodeo, driving, and racing.
 Within each sport, potential career paths and their educational requirements will be reviewed.

 ANSC 175 Animal Behavior and Handling (3) (lecture/lab) Introduction to the basic principles and processes regarding domestic animal behavior including communication, social structure, sexual behavior, learning and common behavioral disorders.
+(Attributes: DB)

 ANSC 193 Horse Handling & Pract Skills (3) (lecture/lab) Introduction to gaits and movement, tack and equipment, herd dynamics and horse behavior, basic handling skills and training theory.
 Pre: ANSC 141 or instructor's consent.

 ANSC 223 Intro to Wildlife Science (3) (lecture/lab) Principles of managing wildlife populations and the interrelationships between wildlife and domestic livestock.

 ANSC 233 Fundamentals of Riding II (3) (lecture/lab) Refinement and improvement of walk, trot, canter.
 Further focus on rider balance and controlling movements of the horse on both the ground and mounted in english and western styles.
 Pre: Instructor's consent.

 ANSC 254 Fundamentals of Nutrition (3) Comparative animal digestive systems and metabolism.
 Essential nutrients, their functions, mechanisms of action and interrelationships.
 (Same as BIOL 254).
 (Attributes: DB, GCC)